eliminaterabies/pipeline/README.md

 You can see the shape of the pipeline by examining the file `outputs/SD_dogs.allchecks.pipeR.script` and then opening that file.

 You should be able to edit any of the R scripts listed in the script file and then run any part of the R pipeline by using the script file, or by using make and the target name of your choice, e.g., `make SD_dogs.wildlifeCheck.Rout.csv`.

+You should also be able to run any R script directly from rstudio, modify it and run it again.
+The `rpcall` statement at the top tells it where to read and save things.
+To save changes, re-run the save-like commands at the bottom, and to incorporate upstream changes, re-run the load-like commands at the top (or just always run the script top-to-bottom).

 `.csv` files are made first in the main directory.
 The report right now can only be made by `make`; this has a step to copy the .csv files to where the report wants them. `csv` files in the main directory can be deleted without harming the report, once it's made.